Middlemas

 In his reference work The Surnames of Scotland, George F. Black shows the surnames Middlemas, Middlemass and Middlemiss as one and to these can be added Midlemas and Middlemist from A Dictionary of English Surnames by P. H. Reaney (subsequently revised by M. A. Wilson) which acknowledges the Scottish source also.

 The surname is attributed to an area around Kelso, Roxburghshire in the Eastern Borders of Scotland and specifically a place Middlemestlands.

-Variations recorded by Black
+Although Black uses only three versions of the surname in his dictionary he lists many more from his researches into the recording of them.

-Black uses only three versions of the surname in his dictionary but lists many more from his researches into the recording of them.
-The following are these historical variations.
+It can be assumed that these surnames would not be recorded until they were an accepted form of identity.
+Many records of birth, death and marriage would be created by church or municipal officials.
+The extent to which census information was compiled by those with the surname would be limited to an ability to write down their personal version and/or read well enough to correct those official entries that don't match those personal choices of spelling.

 Middlemas

 Notable people with this surname include: